reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 ---

 The FasterXML Jackson library is the most popular JSON parser in Java.
 Spring internally uses this API for JSON parsing.
-For details on other commonly used Jackson annotations, refer [this article](https://reflectoring.io/jackson/).
+For details on other commonly used Jackson annotations, refer to [this article](https://reflectoring.io/jackson/).
 Also, you can deep dive into another useful Jackson annotation [@JsonView](https://reflectoring.io/jackson-jsonview-tutorial/).
 In this article, we will look at how to use the **@JsonCreator** annotation.
 Subsequently, we will also take a look at a specific use case of using this annotation in the context of a Spring Boot application.